-Any industry that accounts for 5% or more of a jurisdiction’s workforce is commonly considered to be a “major industry,” according to a 2018 report from Johns Hopkins University.
-And in all but one state in the U.S., nonprofits account for more than 5%.
-In over half of states, nonprofits employ more than 10% of the workforce.
+Any industry that accounts for 5 percent or more of a jurisdiction’s workforce is commonly considered to be a “major industry,” according to a 2018 report from Johns Hopkins University.
+And in all but one state in the U.S., nonprofits account for more than 5 percent.
+In over half of states, nonprofits employ more than 10 percent of the workforce.

 Employing over 12 million people, nonprofits have a significant impact on jobs in the U.S. Like all business, nonprofit organizations must compete for talent.
 In a tight labor market, that often means offering higher salaries, better benefits and other perks.
 But nonprofit organizations face a problem that many for-profit companies don’t face.
 Namely, public criticism when salaries exceed what one would expect a nonprofit to be paying since most nonprofit organizations rely on tax-deductible donations and government grants for support.
 Deciding nonprofit executive salaries can be challenging.
 Meet the challenge.

 One aspect of nonprofit salaries that gets a lot of media attention is executive compensation.
 As GuideStar stated in their white paper, What You Need to Know About Nonprofit Executive Compensation, “Donors, journalists, state officials, and members of Congress frequently express outrage at the salaries nonprofit CEOS receive, especially if the organizations they head are public charities that rely on donations from the public.”

 Excessive compensation can also impact an organization’s nonprofit status.
 The Federal Private Inurement Prohibition requires that public charities that have been granted 501(c)(3) status “operate so that none of its income or assets unreasonably benefits any of its board members, trustees, officers or key employees.”

 Violations can result in penalties and revocation of the entity’s tax-exempt status.